adamjast/rewardful/README.md

 # Rewardful
+## Simple One Line Definition
+### Current
-*Rewardful* is an online reviews and rewards platform designed to enhance the post-transactional relationship between businesses and their customers.
+A online reviews and rewards platform designed to enhance the post-transactional relationship between businesses and their customers.
+### Proposed
+- Reviews directly to the local business.

 ## How It Works